Work Sessions begin at 1:00 p.m. on designated dates ♦

-Mr. James C. Oda graduated from the Edison State Community College and undergraduate and graduate degrees in history from Wright State University.
+Mr. James C. Oda was elected as Vice-Chair of the Board of Trustees in January 2021.
+Mr. Oda has been a member of the Board since 2017.
+Oda graduated from Edison State Community College and holds undergraduate and graduate degrees in history from Wright State University.
 He currently serves as director of the Piqua Public Library and Municipal Historian for the City of Piqua.
 Oda's current community activities include serving as chairman of the Piqua Downtown Design Review Board, Piqua Planning Commission, Miami County Planning Commission, Piqua Tourism Council and serves on the boards of the Piqua Municipal Records Commission, Piqua Area Chamber of Commerce, Miami County Foundation and the Piqua Foundation.
 He is also the director of the St. John's Lutheran Church choir.
 Past activities include serving as president of the Ohio Association of Historical Societies and Museums, Miami County Visitors and Convention Bureau, Piqua Area Chamber of Commerce, Mainstreet Piqua Association, Access Piqua Television Association/Western Ohio Television Consortium (Channel Ten/Five), Piqua Arts Council, Johnston Farm Friends Board and Piqua Historical Society.
 He has served as an adjunct faculty member teaching history at Edison State Community College.
 Oda has worked for over ten years in archaeological field studies and excavations in New Mexico.
 He is also the author of dozens of books and articles on local and state history, including the award winning Encyclopedia of Piqua, Ohio.

 Mr. Gary J. Bensman is a lifelong resident of Shelby County.
 Bensman was raised on a dairy farm and learned at an early age, the value of hard work and responsibility.
 He served in the U.S. Army Reserves after high school.
 Bensman was employed at Midmark for over 20 years in various positions including Manufacturing Project Manager, Manager of Information Systems and Internal Consultant for Management Systems.